 Endogenous Derivation and Forecast of Lifetime PDs

-This paper proposes a simple technical approach for the derivation of future (forward) point-in-time PD forecasts, with minimal data requirements.
-The inputs required are the current and future through-the-cycle PDs of the obligors, their last known default rates, and a measure for the systematic dependence of the obligors.
-Technically, the forecasts are made from within a classical asset-based credit portfolio model, just with the assumption of a suitable autoregressive process for the systematic factor.
-The paper discusses in detail the practical issues of implementation, in particular the parametrization alternatives.
+This paper proposes a simple technical approach for the analytical derivation of Point-in-Time PD (probability of default) forecasts, with minimal data requirements.
+The inputs required are the current and future Through-the-Cycle PDs of the obligors, their last known default rates, and a measurement of the systematic dependence of the obligors.
+Technically, the forecasts are made from within a classical asset-based credit portfolio model, with the additional assumption of a simple (first/second order) autoregressive process for the systematic factor.
+This paper elaborates in detail on the practical issues of implementation, especially on the parametrization alternatives.

-The paper also shows how the approach can be naturally extended to low-default portfolios with volatile default rates, using Bayesian methodology.
-Furthermore, the expert judgments about the current macroeconomic state, although not necessary for the forecasts, can be embedded using the Bayesian technique.
+We also show how the approach can be naturally extended to low-default portfolios with volatile default rates, using Bayesian methodology.
+Furthermore, expert judgments on the current macroeconomic state, although not necessary for the forecasts, can be embedded into the model using the Bayesian technique.

-The presented forward PDs can be used for the derivation of lifetime credit losses required by the new accounting standard IFRS 9.
-In doing so, the presented approach is endogenous, as it does not require any exogenous macroeconomic forecasts which are notoriously unreliable and often subjective.
+The resulting PD forecasts can be used for the derivation of expected lifetime credit losses as required by the newly adopted accounting standard IFRS 9.
+In doing so, the presented approach is endogenous, as it does not require any exogenous macroeconomic forecasts, which are notoriously unreliable and often subjective.
+Also, it does not require any dependency modeling between PDs and macroeconomic variables, which often proves to be cumbersome and unstable.

 Keywords: Prediction, Probability of Default, PD, Default Rates, Through-the-Cycle, TTC, Point-in-Time, PIT, Credit Portfolio Model, Systematic Factor, Macroeconomic Factor, Time Series, Autoregression, Bayesian Analysis, IFRS 9, Accounting, Financial Instruments, Lifetime, Expected Credit Losses